Spring Garden Revival

 Understanding Thatch Buildup in Wheaton’s Heavy Clay Soils

-• Water ponding on the surface after rain
+• Water ponding after rain due to poor infiltration

 • Thinning turf despite fertilization